fgallagher27/green-mapper/README.md

-# green-mapper
+# :bike: green-mapper :metro:

-Route optimisation project
+This project optimises transport routes in London.
+The route can be optimised based on quickest time, shortest distance, or lowest emissions.